whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Cats have a complex relationship with water.

-[According](https://www.petmd.com/cat/behavior/pet-myths-do-cats-really-hate-water){:target="_blank"} to Dr. Katy Nelson they are averse to getting wet.
+[According](https://www.petmd.com/cat/behavior/pet-myths-do-cats-really-hate-water){:target="_blank"} to Dr. Katy Nelson, they are averse to getting wet.

 > Cats do a nice job of bathing themselves—they don't need you to come along and supplement that for them.

 But bear with me.

-Giving your kitty **a bath once a week** can help getting rid of your allergies.
+Giving your kitty **a bath once a week** can help you in getting rid of your allergies.

 Fact:

-There are test that [indicate](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"} that a bath can decrease the concentration of allergen by up to 84 percent.
+There are tests that [indicate](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"} that a bath can decrease the concentration of allergen by up to 84 percent.

 Sounds good, right?